Exploring Training and Inference Scaling Laws in Generative Retrieval: Training Scaling Laws

 To study the effect of training data size, we use the $ \text{LLaMA-2-7B} $ model and incrementally increase the number of training pairs constructed using the n-gram-based method.
 Figure~\ref{Fig: scaling_data} shows the scaling behavior of the contrastive generation loss ($ \mathcal{L}_{\text{CGL}} $) concerning training data size.
 Similar to model size, we fit the scaling behavior using the following power-law equation:

-Here, $ D $ represents the number of query-identifier pairs, and $ \mathcal{L}_{\text{CGL}}(D)$ denotes the contrastive generation loss on the test set.
+Here, $ D $ represents the number of query-identifier pairs, and $ \mathcal{L}_{\text{CGL}}(D)$ denotes the CGL on the test set.
 The parameters $ \eta $, $ \beta $, and $ \lambda_D $ are coefficients determined through fitting.
 The term $ \lambda_D $ represents the irreducible loss, a theoretical lower bound on retrieval performance as $ D $ approaches infinity.

 Using the least squares method, we fit the scaling law to the observed data, achieving a coefficient of determination of $ R^2 = 0.990 $, which indicates a strong fit.
-As seen in Figure~\ref{Fig: scaling_data} (1), retrieval performance improves significantly as the training data size increases, with the contrastive generation loss decreasing sharply.
+As seen in Figure~\ref{Fig: scaling_data} (1), retrieval performance improves significantly as the training data size increases, with the CGL decreasing sharply.
 The power-law scaling behavior reflects the model's capacity to leverage larger datasets to better capture the semantic relationships between queries and identifiers.